SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-When the measurement value enters or leaves the red/yellow range, an alarm is created or respectively cleared.
+If the measurement value enters or leaves the red/yellow range, an alarm is created or respectively cleared.

 The severity of alarm is determined as follows: